Blue Bolt Taiwan Bee Shrimp

 Hornwart in my biggest shrimp tank

-Filtration is an important aspect of setting up a tank for blue bolt shrimpOpens in a new tab..
-I recommend using a sponge filter, as it provides gentle and effective filtration without creating strong water currents that can stress out your shrimp.
+Filtration is an important aspect of setting up a tank for blue bolt shrimp.
+I recommend using a sponge filterOpens in a new tab., as it provides gentle and effective filtration without creating strong water currents that can stress out your shrimp.
 You can also add in hang-on-back filters or an undergravel filter if you prefer, but be mindful not to create too much water flow in the tank.

 The more filtration you have, the cleaner your water will be, but it’s important to strike a balance.
-A sponge filterOpens in a new tab. is a great choice because it provides both mechanical and biological filtration, and it’s easy to clean and maintain.
+A sponge filter is a great choice because it provides both mechanical and biological filtration, and it’s easy to clean and maintain.
 You can also add additional sponge filters to your tank for extra filtration, especially if you have a larger tank or a larger colony of shrimp.

 Remember to clean your filter regularly to keep it functioning properly and to avoid any build-up of harmful compounds.
 By providing sufficient filtration in your tank, you can create a healthy and stable environment for your blue bolt shrimp to thrive in.